-The Angels have signed 27-year old righty reliever Daniel Stange to a minor league deal.
-Stange pitched in 26 games (0 starts) in AAA-ball for the Padres earlier this year and he was 1-0 with a 4.15 ERA and a 1.49 WHIP.
-He got his first and only taste of the majors back in 2010 with the Arizona Diamondbacks.
-Stange pitched in 4 games (0 starts) for the D-Backs in 2010 and he was 0-0 with a 13.50 ERA and a 2.50 WHIP.
-Stange might get a shot for the Angels later this year, if he looks good in AAA for them first.
+The Los Angeles Angels have signed 25-year old lefty starting pitcher Manny Banuelos to a minor league deal.
+Banuelos came into this season as the Braves’ #12 prospect according to Baseball America.
+He pitched in 14 games (all starts) in A+AA+AAA-ball for the Braves this year and he was 0-5 with a 5.33 ERA and a 1.80 WHIP.
+He got his first taste of the majors in 2015 for the Braves, working in 7 games (6 starts) in which he was 1-4 with a 5.13 ERA and a 1.60 WHIP.
+This is a good guy for the Angels to take a flier on.

 The Los Angeles Angels have called up 24-year old switch-hitting 3B Kaleb Cowart.
 Cowart came into this season as the Los Angeles’ Angels’ #8 prospect according to Baseball America.
 Cowart played in 3 games so far this year for the Angels and he is 1 for 6 (.167 avg, .333 OPS).
 He also has played in 107 games in AAA-ball for the Angels this year in which he is 116 of 414 (.280 avg, .792 OPS) with 58 runs scored, 9 homers, 58 RBIs and 18 stolen bases.
 Cowart has played in 37 games in his first two years with the Angels and he is 9 for 52 (.173 avg, .515 OPS) with 8 runs scored, 1 homer, 4 RBIs and 1 stolen base.
 Cowart will likely get a shot to start at 3B until Yunel Escobar comes off of the D.L.